Victor Massaia

-Victor Guilherme Massaia (born 9 February 1992) is a Brazilian footballer who plays as a centre-back.
+Victor Guilherme Massaia (born 9 February 1992) is a Brazilian professional footballer who plays as a centre-back.

 Club career

 He made his professional debut in the Segunda Liga for Sporting Covilhã on 21 August 2013 in a game against Tondela.
 He made his Primeira Liga debut for Chaves on 18 February 2017, when he played the whole game in a 2–0 victory over Arouca.

 On 1 September 2021, Victor Massaia signed for II liga club Motor Lublin.
-After suffering a major knee injury a few weeks after joining Motor, he failed to make an appearance before requesting his contract to be terminated on 2 March 2022.
+After suffering a major knee injury a few weeks after joining Motor, he failed to make an appearance before requesting for his contract to be terminated on 2 March 2022.